Goals and Values

 Faculty serve by volunteering and consulting for the Northwest Kansas

 Family Shelter, Ellis Community Partnership, Court Appointed Special

 Advocate, Hays City Government, and First Call for Help to name

+a few.
 Another faculty member has written grant proposals for Hays Medical

 Center, successfully securing more than $1.5 million in grant monies.